innovator-arjun/Pytorch-Projects-MLP-CNN/README.md

 # Pytorch Projects-MLP & CNN

-Implmentation of Neural Network and Convolutional Neural Network with backpropagation using Pytorch on the mnist dataset
+Implementation  of Neural Network and Convolutional Neural Network with backpropagation using Pytorch on the MNIST dataset